 Fortunately, a kind woman allowed us to move into a house above an abandoned country store she owned (yes, we lived in a store-house!)
 (Philippians 4:19).
 There my older brother Charlie and I picked the long yet narrow front room to be our shared bedroom.
-Unfortunately, this room was only a few yards (meters) from a very busy two lane main highway in the country frequented by tractor trailers traveling at high speed.
+Unfortunately, this room was only a few yards (meters) from a bustling two lane main highway in the country frequented by tractor trailers traveling at high speed.
 You could hear and feel the large trucks as they passed by on the way to their destinations!
-In addition, there was a busy train track approximately 100 yards (~91.44 meters) behind this house.
-Consequently, sleeping was very difficult for the first few weeks!
+Also, there was a busy train track approximately 100 yards (~91.44 meters) behind this house.
+Consequently, sleeping was tough for the first few weeks!
 However, I noticed that after three to four weeks I no longer heard the trains or traffic on the highway.
-I learned a very important life principle in that store-house: if we do not intentionally focus and react to people or things we eventually stop noticing them!
+I learned a fundamental life principle in that store-house: if we do not intentionally focus and react to people or things we eventually stop noticing them!

-I believe the same has happened to many of us with respect to hearing God.
+I believe the same has happened to many of us concerning hearing God.
 Very likely we were never trained to hear God or even taught that it was possible.
-Funny how many people have said over the years... "something" told be not to do that or to do this... and when they did not listen things turned out badly or if they did listen they avoided tragedy.
-Well that "something" was likely God talking to you and to that end I offer the following brief outline of how to intentionally hear from God.
+Funny how many people have said over the years... "something" told me not to do that or to do this... and when they did not listen things turned out badly or if they did listen they avoided tragedy.
+Well, that "something" was likely God talking to you and to that end, I offer the following brief outline of how to intentionally hear from God.